 |

-What the Wind Taught Me, by Pearl Werbach
+Pearl Werbach – What the Wind Taught Me

 Pearl Werbach's debut collection of poems have a gift for glimpsing into the world beyond the obvious.
 Playful and full of soul, you’d never guess that the author is only eleven years old.
 Highly recommended for young and adult readers.
 Her poems will call you to you see the world in a different way.
 Amazon